 Bay Street Dental Associates FAQs

-Read our anaesthesia FAQs for answers to the questions our dentists are most commonly asked about sleep dentistry.
+Read our anesthesia FAQs for answers to the questions our dentists are most commonly asked about sleep dentistry.

-Our team knows that well informed patients are the ones who tend to have the best experiences at our office.
+Our team knows that well-informed patients are the ones who may be able to relax more during their visit.

 Read through our FAQs below to get acquainted with the idea of sleep dentistry, and how it can help you get the dental care you need.

 'Sleep dentistry' refers to dentistry under anesthesia, during which the patient is completely unconscious.
 The term is also commonly used to describe other types of sedation dentistry, although most of the time patients are at least semi-conscious for these.

 Bay Street Dental Associates specializes specifically in dentistry under anesthesia.